vedmalex/simjs-ts/README.md

 The original implementation was written in 2011, and can be found at http://www.simjs.com

+Note, the documentation on that site is slightly out of date.
+We're using standard ES2015 classes and idioms now, which should improve code readability.
+The documentation in the git repository has been updated though, and you should use that as your reference.

 SIM.JS is a library for modeling discrete time event systems:

   * The library provides constructs to create Entities which are the active